GautierAppert/gautierappert.github.io/index.md

 ## Bio

-* I am a French PhD Candidate in Statistics at CREST-ENSAE, under the direction of Dr. Olivier Catoni (CNRS Research Director).
+* I was a French PhD Candidate in Statistics at CREST-ENSAE, under the direction of Dr. Olivier Catoni (CNRS Research Director).
 I am mainly working on various type of k-means and PAC-Bayesian theory with application to images.

-* I graduated from ENSAE ParisTech, completing an Engineer's degree in Data Science, and from ENS Paris-Saclay, completing a MSc in Mathematics, Vision and Machine Learning.
+* I graduated from ENSAE ParisTech, completing an Engineer's degree in Data Science, and from ENS Paris-Saclay, completing an MSc in Mathematics, Vision and Machine Learning.
-I also hold a MSc in Statistics and Econometrics from Toulouse School of Economics.
+I also hold an MSc in Statistics and Econometrics from Toulouse School of Economics.

 ---